Example Of A Diamond Poem

 Q: Can I deviate from the strict seven-line structure?

 A: While the classic diamond poem adheres to the seven-line structure, you can experiment with variations.
-However, be mindful that deviating too significantly might compromise the poem's distinctive shape and impact.
+That said, be mindful that deviating too significantly might compromise the poem's distinctive shape and impact.
 A slight variation, perhaps adding an eighth line to provide a concluding thought, could be acceptable, but significant deviations would change the form entirely.

 Q: What kind of words are best suited for a diamond poem?